aparame/Autonomous_RailBot/README.md

     2.2 sdafds

-3. **OpenCV library**: For Jetson users, the default opencv library location is different from what is defined in the ros camera build.
+3. **OpenCV library**: For Jetson users, the default OpenCV library location is different from what is defined in the ros camera build.
 Therefore, the following cammands are necessary.

 ```
 sudo ln -s /usr/include/opencv4/opencv2/ /usr/include/opencv